cyclecycle/primal-grakn/README.md

 grakn.Graph.execute | Method | Executes a query. | <ul><li>**arg** : query : *string*</li><li>**kwarg** : grakn_objs : *boolean* : includes the underlying grakn object in the results : Default=False</li></ul> | execute('match $a isa animal', grakn_objs=True)
 grakn.Graph.commit | Method | Commits the changes and ends the session. | |
 grakn.Graph.match_or_insert | Method | Given a graql query string, match if it exists in the graph, or else insert it | <ul><li>**arg** : query : *string* : graql query without a prepended 'match' or 'insert' statement</li></ul> | match_or_insert('$a isa animal has name \\"squirrel\\";')

+#### An explanation about explanations

+We parse 'Explanation' objects from the python grakn client into a flat, ordered list of assertions.

 ### Installation